1.Scotiabank Passport Visa Infinite Card

 American Express

-What sets the American Express Cobalt Card apart is its exceptional earning potential on everyday spending, particularly in dining and groceries, making it a favorite among foodies and frequent diners.
+What sets the American Express Cobalt Card apart is its exceptional earning potential on food and grocery purchases, making it a favorite among those who dine out frequently.
+Its flexibility in redeeming points for travel or statement credits adds significant value for cardholders.

 Pros: